For nine months you’ve watched your belly go from flat to the size of—well, a full-term baby.

 It’s the pressure that your growing baby puts on the muscles (plus the weight of your uterus) that weaken the muscles.

-The more weight that you’re carrying around (on the inside), the greater strain put on your muscles.
+The more weight that you’re carrying around (on the inside), the greater the strain put on your muscles.

 If you’re thinking, “Hey, wait!
 Don’t I need strong muscles to push that baby out?”